Focus on Physicians:

 Attention residue happens when you switch tasks, but a part of your mind remains stuck on the previous task.

 The little breadcrumbs that remain can jumble up your thoughts and make it harder to focus.
-And once you’re interrupted, no matter whether the issue was urgent or trivial, it’s easy to switch over into another unrelated brain drain, such as checking your email or social media, rather than returning to the task at hand.
+And once you’re interrupted, no matter whether the issue was urgent or trivial, it’s easy to drift over into another unrelated brain drain, such as checking your email or social media, rather than returning to the task at hand.

-Strategies to Regain Mental Focus
+How to Reclaim Your Mental Focus

 Prioritize and Plan

 This can be a difficult step for physicians, since we don’t always have control over the way the day might go.
-But simply outlining your top priorities can help by giving you a focus and a “north star” for the day,
+But simply outlining your top priorities can help by giving you a focus and a “north star” for the day.

 Time Blocking